Particular/docs.particular.net/transports/selecting.md

 - Adds pressure to the database server due to polling for new messages
 - Depending on throughput, can add significant load to an existing PostgreSQL installation
-- Inherently not designed as a messaging broker, which can lead to lower performance and connection limitations when utilized for a larger system with many endpoints.
+- Inherently not designed as a messaging broker which can lead to lower performance and connection limitations when utilized for a larger system with many endpoints.
-  - PostgreSQL opens a new process for each connection, and therefore has a [default concurrent connection limit of 100](https://postgresqlco.nf/doc/en/param/max_connections/).
+  - PostgreSQL opens a new process for each connection and therefore has a [default concurrent connection limit of 100](https://postgresqlco.nf/doc/en/param/max_connections/).
 This limit is overridable, but will use more processes/resources.
 Having this relatively low connection limit can lead to connection starvation in systems with many [endpoints and/or endpoint instances](/nservicebus/endpoints/)

 ### When to select this transport

 - When it's not possible to introduce a native queueing technology
 - When the benefits of introducing a native queueing technology are outweighed by the cost of licensing, training, and ongoing maintenance compared with using existing PostgreSQL infrastructure
-- For integration with a legacy application which uses PostgreSQL, using database triggers
+- For integration with a legacy application that uses PostgreSQL, using database triggers
 - When the system has a small number of endpoints.

 ## RabbitMQ